Butler matrix

-Antennae
+Antenna elements

 The antenna elements fed by a Butler matrix are typically horn antennae at the microwave frequencies at which Butler matrices are usually used.
-Horns have limited bandwidth and more complex antennae may be used if more than an octave is required.
+Horns have limited bandwidth and more complex antennas may be used if more than an octave is required.
 The elements are commonly arranged in a linear array.
 A Butler matrix can also feed a circular array giving 360° coverage.
 A further application with a circular antenna array is to produce $n$ omnidirectional beams with orthogonal phase-modes so that multiple mobile stations can all simultaneously use the same frequency, each using a different phase-mode.
 A circular antenna array can be made to simultaneously produce an omnidirectional beam and multiple directional beams when fed through two Butler matrices back-to-back.

 Butler matrices can be used with both transmitters and receivers.
 Since they are passive and reciprocal, the same matrix can do both – in a transceiver for instance.
 They have the advantageous property that in transmit mode they deliver the full power of the transmitter to the beam, and in receive mode they collect signals from each of the beam directions with the full gain of the antenna array.